XW-HKU/FlightPlot-XW/README.md

 Build:
 ```
 cd FlightPlot
 ant
 ```

-if you want to create deb file for ubuntu, use gen_deb.
+If you want to create deb file for ubuntu, use gen_deb.
 ```
 cd FlightPlot
 ant gen_deb